Screenflex Room Dividers ~ Space Mission

-The height of room dividers and whether or not they are equipped with windows is an important consideration.
-Maintaining a clear line of site between areas is also important when setting up dividers for child care.
+The height of room dividers and whether they are equipped with windows or not is an important consideration.
+Maintaining a clear line of sight between areas is also important when setting up dividers for child care.

 A room with several dividers in use during the day may need to have the dividers taken down and put away quickly when the last children leave so that the room is available during the evening for a large meeting, congregation meal, or some other ministry.
 The ease and flexibility to transform a space make room dividers valuable to churches maintaining multiple ministries.